COVID vaccination – Update

 Most invitations to have vaccinations are done through a text link which is sent by a central booking team.
 Patients who do not receive texts or whose mobile phone numbers are out of date are contacted by our admin teams by telephone or letters but this takes a considerable time.
-It is important we have your up-to-date contact details to enable us to do so.
+It is important we have your up-to-date contact details to enable us to contact you quickly.

-All patients aged 25 and over, or any age in a high clinical risk/shielding group have now been invited, as have patients who are known as carers, live with a patient who is immunosuppressed or have a learning disability.
-Patients who are pregnant in a high risk group can also have the vaccination after discussion with a GP.
-If you are in the above group and have NOT yet received your invitation please let us know by emailing clccg.PPG@nhs.net
+All patients aged 16 and over, in a high clinical risk/shielding group or carers have now been invited.
+Patients who are pregnant and over 18 years of age can also have the vaccination after discussion with a GP.
+If you are in the above group and have NOT yet received your invitation, please let us know by emailing clccg.PPG@nhs.net

-NHS APP- You can download the NHS app (not the NHS COVID app) to have access to your medical records and access to details about your COVID vaccinations.
+NHS APP- You can download the NHS app (not the NHS COVID app) to have access to your medical records and details about your COVID vaccinations.
 This the official way (for travel or access to venues) to prove that you have had a COVID vaccination.
 If you cannot download the NHS app please call 119 and they can provide you with an official NHS letter of confirmation.
 119 often advise patients, incorrectly, to contact their GP to obtain an official proof of vaccination letter.
 GP letters are not considered official confirmation for travel and will not be issued.
 If you had a vaccination abroad this was not given by the NHS and will therefore not show on the NHS app.
 If this is the case we will code the vaccination in your medical records however this is not considered as official documentation for entry or travel.
 The NHS app is for NHS administered vaccinations only.

 Astra Zeneca: As you are aware the Government have issued advice about the safety of Astra Zeneca vaccinations.
-If you ARE UNDER 40 and have been offered a COVID vaccination you have to have a thrombosis risk assessment with a GP.
-Please call reception and they can arrange this for you.
-Going forward all patients aged 40 and under will be offered an appointment to have an alternative vaccination.
-Pregnant patients will also be automatically offer Pfizer vaccinations if they are called due to age or clinical risk.
+If you ARE UNDER 40, pregnant or high risk of thrombosis you will be offered an appointment to have an alternative vaccination.